 Entrance to the museum itself is free, but you may like to take a guided tour to help bring the huge collection to life.

 Here you’ll find a dazzling variety of fresh produce as well as smallgoods and other delicacies.
-It’s free to visit, but you might like to take a foodie tour like this craft beer one so you don’t miss any of the best bits.
+It’s free to visit, but you might like to take a foodie tour like this one so you don’t miss any of the best bits.

-It may not be London’s prettiest building (though personally, that’s up for debate – I happen to think it looks awesome) but it’s one of the largest and best arts and creative hubs in Europe.
+It may not be London’s prettiest building (though personally, that’s up for debate – we happen to think it looks awesome) but it’s one of the largest and best arts and creative hubs in Europe.

 Here, you’ll find a selection of galleries, a theatre and a library.
 There’s even a beautiful conservatory, although it’s only open on selected Sundays.